-In the interest of improving internal design, operational function, and/or reliability, NETGEAR reserves the right to make changes to the products described in this document without notice.

-NETGEAR does not assume any liability that may occur due to the use or application of the product(s) or circuit layout(s) described herein.
+To improve internal design, operational function, and/or reliability, NETGEAR reserves the right to make changes to the products described in this document without notice.
+NETGEAR does not assume any liability that may occur due to the use, or application of, the product(s) or circuit layout(s) described herein.